chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/get-started.md

 And finally make a small change to our <code>package.json</code> to allow Storybook to work properly with our Ember app.

-Add the following entry to your scripts:
+Add the following entries to your scripts:

 ```json
 {